YektaDev/secondhand-bookshop/README.md

 Comprehensive documentation is provided right here, to guide developers through the implementation details of Book4Us.

+### Top Navigation Bar

+The Book4Us website features a sticky top navigation bar that remains fixed at the top of the page as the user scrolls down.
+This navigation bar provides quick access to essential sections of the website, such as the Home page and About page, ensuring easy navigation and a seamless user experience.
+The menu items fold into a hamburger menu on smaller screens, optimizing the user experience for mobile devices.

 ## Pages

 The project consists of the following main pages: